krzysztofzablocki/PropertyMapper/README.md

 @"videoType" : @"@Selector(videoTypeFromString:, type)",

 //! implemented on instance you are parsing
-- (NSUInteger)videoTypeFromString:(NSString *)type
+- (id)videoTypeFromString:(NSString *)type
 {
   if ([type isEqualToString:@"shortVideo"]) {
-    return VideoTypeShort;
+    return @(VideoTypeShort);
   }

-  return VideoTypeLong;
+  return @(VideoTypeLong);
 }
 ````
 Done.
+KVC should also take care of escaping NSNumber into int if your property uses primitive type.
 Same approach will work for sub-object instances or anything that you can assign to property.

 ### Referencing arrays items
 If your data comes to you in ordered array instead of dictionaries you can reference that as well: